ChenPanXYZ/Pizza-Parlour/readme.md

 2. We also applied the **Adapter** design pattern.
 We have a JSONWriter and a CSVWriter class, but none of the data can be understood by these two writers.
 So, before send dating to these two writers, we adapt the Object to JSON or CSV format.
 3. We also applied the **Observer** design pattern.
 That is, when a pizza or a drink or the address of an order is changed, the system will notify and update Uber and Foodora and update the data stored.
 Similarly, when adding a new type, the system will notify and update the menu and type.
 4. We also applied the **Dependency Injection** design pattern.
 When a class has the instance of another class, we don't let the class to instantiate the instance.
 Instead, we have those objects initialized by other class and just pass it in.
 For instance, every Delievery has Order as this.order_details, instead of making Delievery to generate the instance, we let the system do the job and pass Order to Uber or Foodora.
 5. we also used **Factory Design** Pattern.
 To describe the order clearly, we create a ‘Pizza’ class and a ‘Drink’ class.
 Since they share the same attribute ‘Type’, we identify them as sub classes of an ‘Item’ class.
-‘Type’ is the mere attribute of ‘Item’ class and is initialized at the time constructor of ‘Item’ is created, where ‘Pizza’ and ‘Drink’ have some other unique attributes and methods. ‘‘Order’ class is the factory where ‘Pizza’ and ‘Drink’ instances are created.
+‘Type’ is the mere attribute of ‘Item’ class and is initialized at the time constructor of ‘Item’ is created, where ‘Pizza’ and ‘Drink’ have some other unique attributes and methods.
+‘Order’ class is the factory where ‘Pizza’ and ‘Drink’ instances are created.
 It decides when to create either of them based on the different prompts that the consumer delivers, such as “Change_pizza” or “Add_drink”.

 ## Functionality<a name="functionality"></a>
 ### Required and Extra features